 Easy Steamed Pandan Hot Cross Buns

-- 300 gr cake flour About 3 cups plus more for dusting.
-See note 2
+- 300 gr all-purpose flour plus more for dusting.
+See notes

 - 1 Tbsp sugar